 We meet once a month with a speaker on some topic related to amateur radio.
 Check the HOME page for details about our next meeting.

-On the Saturday following the monthly club meeting we usually have what we call, “Play Day.”
+On the third Saturday of each month, we usually have what we call, “Play Day.”
 Hams gather to get practical experience with radios, using various communication modes and actually building ham equipment.
 Please go to the EVENTS PAGE for information about the next “Play Day.”

-The club operates or is affiliated with nine repeaters: four on 2 meters, four on 70 cm and one on the 33 cm band.
+The club operates or is affiliated with eight repeaters: three on 2 meters, four on 70 cm and one on the 33 cm band.
+We maintain a Winlink® packet gateway on 2 meters as well.
 You’ll find the frequencies, offsets, CTCSS tones and more information on the REPEATERS page.

 The club is associated with the Carrollton-Farmers Branch-Addison ARES®/